-Nearly two million Americans have tested positive for COVID-19 and more than 100,000 Americans have died.
+More than 11 million Americans have tested positive for COVID-19 and nearly 250,000 Americans have died.
 In its most severe form, COVID-19 leads to acute respiratory distress syndrome (ARDS)—a life-threatening lung injury that allows fluid to leak into the lungs and makes it difficult for patients to breathe.
-Studies show that more than 40 percent of individuals hospitalized for severe and critical COVID-19 develop ARDS, and 22 percent to 62 percent of those who are diagnosed and become critically ill, die from the disease.
-Other than supportive care, there is no effective treatment for ARDS.

 According to multiple recent studies cited by the Centers for Disease Control and Prevention (CDC), 14 percent of patients in the U.S. were hospitalized.
 Among all hospitalized patients, 26 to 32 percent were admitted to the ICU.
 Anywhere from 20 to 42 percent of hospitalized patients and 67 to 85 patients admitted to the ICU develop ARDS.
 Anywhere from 39 percent to 72 percent of patients admitted to the ICU for COVID-19, die.